cybaer-nova/crazyarena/README.md

 # Crazyarena Repository

-This repository makes use of the CrazyS and Crazyswarm packages to provide a starting point for running simulations and real experiments using one or more Crazyflies.
+This repository makes use of the **CrazyS** and **Crazyswarm** packages as well as the **cfclient** to provide a starting point for running simulations and real experiments using one or more Crazyflies.
 The crazyarena repository makes use of docker to simplify the installation procedure.

 ### Prerequesites